Failure To Report An Accident

 The information provided must include: location, the driver’s name, the driver’s address, and the registration number of the vehicle.

 The person who caused the accident, additionally has the responsibility to see that the person hit receives medical attention.
 Receiving medical attention could be calling an ambulance, or even taking the person to a physician, surgeon or hospital if requested by the person.

 In the event of an accident, a police officer doesn’t have to file a report if the total amount of the incident is suspected to be under $1,000, unless specifically requested to do so by one of the parties involved in the accident, or if one of the parties fails to provide insurance.

 Failure to report an accident to the police with all necessary information may result in a Class 2 misdemeanor.

 We have been defending people against allegations of failure to report an accident for over 18 years, in Denver, Douglas, Adams, Arapahoe, Jefferson and other Colorado counties.
 We’re prepared to fight for your freedom.
-If you or a loved has been contacted by the police regarding a failure to report an accident, be smart, exercise the right to remain silent, and contact O'Malley and Sawyer, LLC, or call us at 303-731-0719.
+If you or a loved has been contacted by the police regarding a failure to report an accident, be smart, exercise the right to remain silent, and contact Sawyer Legal Group, LLC, or call us at 303-731-0719.
 Together, we can protect your future.